3D scanning solutions

 What is the best 3D scanner?

-Another benefit of a fast laser scanner such as Ray is that it has submillimeter precision for accurate measurements, and high 3D resolution to capture not only a precise outline of the area you’re scanning, but the smaller details as well.
+Another benefit of a fast laser scanner such as Ray II is that it has submillimeter precision for accurate measurements, and high 3D resolution to capture not only a precise outline of the area you’re scanning, but the smaller details as well.

 If what you need is to capture parts of a room in higher 3D resolution or in areas that are difficult to access, we recommend using more than one scanner.
-For example, using Artec Leo in combination with Artec Ray allows you to utilize the best of both: A Leo scan’s texture and resolution paired with your Ray scan as a backbone, providing context for the item you need to highlight.
+For example, using Artec Leo in combination with Artec Ray II allows you to utilize the best of both: A Leo scan’s texture and resolution paired with your Ray II scan as a backbone, providing context for the item you need to highlight.

 If you’re an interior designer demonstrating how furniture would look in the room, a full scan provides the setting, while targeted scanning of furniture added to the room allows the detail, color, and texture that sells the concept.

-If you’re using Artec Ray for your room scan, we’ve got good news: Artec Studio can align Ray scans without targets.
+If you’re using Artec Ray II for your room scan, we’ve got good news: Artec Studio can align Ray II scans without targets.
 Just ensure that there’s sufficient overlap between your scans, with different items that can be used as reference points during post-scan processing.
 Geometrical features such as a table or a curtain could be your answer to successful alignment and registration.

 If you do need to use targets and spheres, here’s what you should know.